Let's connect on social media:

 One of the few things to do in Kratié is to take a short ferry ride across the river to Koh Trong Island.
 A lot of people also spend an extra night on Koh Trong.

 There is a street market that looks like other Cambodian street markets.
 The street next to it sells produce, meat, and some prepared street food.
-Mostly it is a great place to people watch.
+It's a great place to people watch.

 Now, onto the dolphins!